advantageous/konf/README.md

 ```

 The `getX` methods work like you would expect.
-Give this config file.
+Given this config file.

 #### Sample config for testing and showing how config works